How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 For this reason, a guarantor is usually someone very close to the applicant.

 Fees and criteria are usually set much higher for the guarantor.
-They usually need to make at least double what the applicant is making and have excellent credit.
+They typically need at least double what the applicant makes and have excellent credit.

-For more details read: What is a Guarantor on a Rental Apartment.
+Read: What is a Guarantor on a Rental Apartment for more details.

 Jetty even offers security deposit services if you don't have the money upfront.

-These services are also great for foreign nationals who may not have a guarantor in the States.
+These services are also excellent for foreign nationals who may not have a guarantor in the States.

-Besides getting a guarantor, you can also try to offer a larger security deposit or more months of rent upfront.
+Besides getting a guarantor, you can offer a larger security deposit or more months of rent upfront.

 You should provide these statements to supplement your income if you have additional liquid assets or savings.